 IFRS does not use the last in first out (LIFO) method

 Many companies which are just starting up prefer to prepare their financial statements on a cash basis and do not comply with IFRS as sometimes this becomes a bit overwhelming for a single person, and the company will have to dedicate two accountants so that they can understand each and every aspect of both the accounting standards.
 This creates duplication of work which leads to wastage of resources.

-If you are looking for accounting and auditing services in the UAE, you should look into the services provided by JAXA Chartered Accountants.
+If you are looking for accounting services and auditing services in the UAE, you should look into the services provided by JAXA Chartered Accountants.
 We will take care of the accounts of your company and will ensure that the company complies with all the rules and regulation of the industry.
 JAXA Chartered Accountants also provides services such as management consultancy services and audit services and will also help in filing your taxes at the right time.
 For details about the service provided by JAXA, please contact us – We would be glad to help.